belle2/basf2/index.rst

 Belle II Software Documentation
 ===============================

-This document contains documentation of the Belle II software, its command line tools and the Python programming interface.
+This document provides documentation for the Belle II software, its command line tools and its Python programming interface.

 .. note:: Generated on |today| for release |release|, commit |version|.

+.. important:: If you use the Belle II software for your work, you must properly cite it.
+   Information on this can be found on the page `here <https://zenodo.org/records/16267708>`_.

+.. tip:: If you are new to the Belle II software, you should take a look
+    at the :ref:`onlinebook` to help you get started.

-In case of questions regarding the Belle II software or for additional information, please check `Belle II Questions <https://questions.belle2.org>`_.
+.. tip:: In case of any questions regarding thee Belle II software, or for additional information, please check the `Belle II Questions <https://questions.belle2.org>`_ forum.

-.. tip:: If you are new to the Belle II software, you might want to take a look
-    at the :ref:`onlinebook`, a series of lessons that get you started in no time!

 ----